ArticleMarch 9, 2026

 5. Hope you remember it

-Result: You spend hours "studying" but remember 30% of it on exam day.
+Result: You spend hours "studying" but remember 30% on exam day.

 How Top Students Study (Right)